jhallen/joes-sandbox/pcb/dash/readme.md

 keystroke-based menu system: You hit 'P' for the placement menu, and then 'T' to place text.
 You can hit 'R' to repeat the previous single command.
-There are keyboard macros and you can start recording with the 'M' command and selecting which key you want the macro to be bound to.
+There are keyboard macros and you can start recording with the 'M' command and then by selecting which key you want the macro to be bound to.
 There is also a text form of these macros which can be bound to keys in a setup file.
-There is no way to execute a script file, but in one way OrCAD macros are more
-powerful: you can hit Ctrl-Home during recording at any point requiring user input.
+There is no way to execute a script file, but in one way OrCAD macros are more powerful: you can hit Ctrl-Home during recording at any point requiring user input.
 FutureNet has no such feature, but will automatically assume "Yes" to any Yes/No questions that commands may have.

 ### The cursor and panning